How to Grow and Care for Lavender, One of Martha's Favorite Perennial Plants

 The lavender plant is also one of Martha's favorite blooms—she grows it in her Bedford gardens and recommends harvesting the stems as they begin to open to gently scent your home.
 We share more of Martha's tips ahead—and another expert's insights—on how to grow lavender plants that will flourish in your backyard and home.

 Cultivars by Hardiness Zone

 According to our founder, you should start by sourcing a lavender cultivar that will grow well in your area.
-"Choose the variety with the color and height that's best suited for your location, such as tall English lavender (Lavandula angustifolia), which is cold-hardy to zone five, or shorter Spanish lavender (L. stoechas), which grows best in warmer regions (zones seven to nine) and can handle some humidity," our founder has previously said.
-"But take heed if you're in a zone colder than five: Plants may not survive the frigid temperatures."
+"Choose the variety with the color and height that's best suited for your location, such as tall English lavender (Lavandula angustifolia), which is cold-hardy to zone 5, or shorter Spanish lavender (L. stoechas), which grows best in warmer regions (zones 7 to 9) and can handle some humidity," says our founder.
+"But take heed if you're in a zone colder than 5: Plants may not survive the frigid temperatures."

 How to Grow Lavender Indoors

 For those who simply want to grow lavender inside, you're in luck.
 The plant will sprout well under grow lights so long as you provide the correct light conditions, Miuccio notes.
 "You can also place a pot in a sunny south window where it will receive as much light as possible," she says.
 "In low light, growth may become weak and spindly and the plant will cease flowering.
 Rotate the pot weekly for uniform growth."

 Temperature and Air Flow

 The most ideal temperatures to grow your lavender inside would be 60 to 65 degrees Fahrenheit during the daytime and 45 to 50 degrees Fahrenheit at night, she adds.
 Good air circulation is also key, Miuccio continues, but make sure to avoid a direct flow of hot air.